 - Return on investment through an affordable education

 - Classes taught by highly qualified faculty in small classroom settings

 - Authentic field experience in urban high schools and communities

-- Predictable schedules and personalized faculty attention
+- Predictable schedule and personalized faculty attention.

 - Licensure to teach at the high school level in Illinois

 - Exposure to other career paths, such as teaching abroad and curriculum development

 Please contact Vanessa J. King, Student Support Specialist, at firstname.lastname@example.org or fill out the Request for Information form below.